Sıla 4: History

 The band formed in Nicosia in 1964 initially under the name "Bayrak Quartet", named after Bayrak Radio, the first Turkish Cypriot radio network where two of the band members; Erdinç and Raif worked.
-Ferahzad Gürsoy and Yılmaz Kalfaoğlu (Aydın Kalfaoğlu's brother) were part of a band called "The Lightnings" formed in 1962 alongside with two Armenian Cypriot musicians: Bedik Arakelyan and Cirayir Petrosyan.
+Ferahzad Gürsoy and Yılmaz Kalfaoğlu (Aydın Kalfaoğlu's brother) were part of a band called "The Lightnings" formed in 1962 alongs with two Armenian Cypriot musicians: Bedik Arakelyan and Cirayir Petrosyan.
 "The Lightnings" were disbanded after the intercommunal violence that took place in Cyprus in December 1963.
 Ferahzad Gürsoy and Yılmaz Kalfaoğlu later joined the Bayrak Quartet.
 With the introduction of Ferahzad Gürsoy in to the band, who previously worked as a drummer for Kamran Aziz as well, who is regarded alongside Sıla 4 for her contributions to Turkish Cypriot folk music, brought along his experience and exposure to Kamran Aziz.
 Kamran Aziz is cited as a major influence for the band.
 Following Yılmaz Kalfaoğlu's departure from the band, his younger brother Aydın Kalfaoğlu joined the band in 1966, forming the core four members that would establish Sıla 4 as a household name.

 The band intensified their songwriting after three of the members Gündüz, Denktaş and Kalfaoğlu, moved to Ankara for their studies in 1969, followed by Gürsoy coming in 1970, where they lived in the same house.
 This era amounted for the most fruitful period for their music production.
 In this time they were signed to record labels in Cyprus and Turkey such as Keravnos Records in Cyprus and Kent, Diskotür and Grafson in Turkey.

 Their first EP release of Kıbrısım ("My Cyprus" song by Kamran Aziz) and Dolama dolamayı, became an instant hit in Cyprus.
 The band followed their success from releases in 1971 for the song "Gelmedin" and "Gariban" in 1973.
 There were rumours that these two songs; Gelmedin and Gariban were banned in Turkey due to controversial political lyrics.
 Allegations were denied by Erdinç Gündüz and rumours are believed to be false.